folio-org/mod-finance-storage/scripts/fix_encumbrances/README.md

-# Fix Lotus Encumbrances
+# Fix Encumbrances

-This script will fix several issues in encumbrances related to the fiscal year rollover for FOLIO Lotus, and negative encumbrance issues which can still happen in Morning Glory and Nolana.
+This script will fix several issues in encumbrances related to the fiscal year rollover for FOLIO Lotus, and other issues related to encumbrances in later FOLIO versions.
 In particular, after a fiscal year rollover in Lotus, there can be a mismatch between budget encumbrances and purchase order encumbrances.

 ## Running the script :

 - ***Make a backup first !***
+- Use a recent version of python (at least 3.8)
+- Install the required python packages if needed:\
+  `pip install requests`
 - Expect the script to take a long time with a large number of orders.
-- Operations affecting order encumbrances or budgets should be avoided while the script is running.
+- Operations affecting order encumbrances or budgets should be avoided while the budgets are recalculated.
 - The script should not be used before a rollover in Lotus (because if it was, encumbrances would not be created for closed orders, and they could not be reopened - see [MODORDERS-706](https://issues.folio.org/browse/MODORDERS-706)).
-It can be used after a rollover for all ledgers, or just before migration to Morning Glory.
-If necessary it could also be used in Morning Glory.

 ### Script arguments :